 2 An open-source project that I contributed to sponsored by Digikey and Hackaday.

-3 An hardware project for my present employer but for an arm of the Nigerian defense.
-I was involved in the circuit design, firmware, and entire product development.
+3 An hardware project for my present employer.
+I was involved in circuit design, firmware, and entire product development.
 It was an innovation to solve a national pending problem.

 my personal statement where I hope I gave a good story of my experience and tried to connect all the dot of my pieces of evidence together